esikm/Pillow/winbuild/build.rst

 UNDONE -- lcms fails.
 UNDONE -- webp, jpeg2k not recognized

-Building Pillow
+Building Pillow2
 ---------------

-Once the dependencies are built, run `python build.py --clean` to build and install Pillow in virtualenvs for each python build. `build.py --dist` will build Windows installers instead of installing into virtualenvs.
+Once the dependencies are built, run `python build.py --clean` to build and install Pillow2 in virtualenvs for each python build. `build.py --dist` will build Windows installers instead of installing into virtualenvs.

 UNDONE -- suppressed output, what about failures.

-Testing Pillow
+Testing Pillow2
 --------------

-Build and install Pillow, then run `python test.py` from the `winbuild` directory.
+Build and install Pillow2, then run `python test.py` from the `winbuild` directory.